1. Use warehouse locations

 10. Know where the time’s going and what it’s costing you

 If your users are working in a paper-based warehouse it can be hard to get an accurate picture of how much time is spent in each of your main processes.
-You need to know what a realistic man-hour cost is for your operation and how many man hours a week are spent in each of the main warehouse processes.
+You need to know what a realistic man-hour cost is for your operation and how many man-hours a week are spent in each of the main warehouse processes.
 When you do it becomes possible to ensure the costs associated with improving your warehouse efficiency are justified.
-On a day-to-day basis, a modern WMS will provide you with dashboards that give the visible needed to manage your resources proactively and efficiently.
+On a day-to-day basis, a modern WMS will provide you with dashboards that give the visibility needed to manage your resources proactively and efficiently.

 11. Work with a WMS that can change and evolve